moyeras/COVID-19-Data-Analysis-Project-SQL/README.md

         1, 2 DESC;
     ```

+### Common Table Expressions (CTEs)

+9. Use a CTE to calculate the rolling vaccination numbers and the percentage vaccinated:
+    ```sql
+    WITH PopvsVac (Continent, Location, Date, Population, New_Vaccinations, RollingPeopleVaccinated) AS (
+        SELECT
+            dea.continent,
+            dea.location,
+            dea.date,
+            dea.population,
+            vac.new_vaccinations,
+            SUM(CAST(vac.new_vaccinations AS DECIMAL(20, 2))) OVER
+            (PARTITION BY dea.location ORDER BY dea.date) AS RollingPeopleVaccinated FROM
+            PortfolioProject..Covid_Deaths dea
+        JOIN
+            PortfolioProject..Covid_Vaccinated vac
+            ON dea.location = vac.location AND dea.date = vac.date
+        WHERE
+            dea.continent IS NOT NULL
+    )
+    SELECT *, CAST(RollingPeopleVaccinated / Population AS DECIMAL(20, 10)) * 100 AS PercentageVaccinated
+    FROM PopvsVac;
+    ```

 ### Creating Views

-9. Create a view for the population vaccinated:
+10. Create a view for the population vaccinated:
     ```sql
     CREATE VIEW PercentPopulationVaccinated AS
     SELECT